 Welcome to Motherhood

 With traditional surrogacy, artificial insemination is used to unite the surrogate’s eggs with the intended father’s sperm.
 Therefore, a genetic link is established between the surrogate mother and the unborn child.
-Gestational surrogacy relies on in vitro fertilization (IVF) to impregnate the surrogate with an embryo that is formed from the intended mother‘s egg and father’s sperm and has no biological link to the surrogate.
+The gestational surrogacy process relies on in vitro fertilization (IVF) to impregnate the surrogate with an embryo that is formed from the intended mother‘s egg and father’s sperm and has no biological link to the surrogate.

 How does gestational surrogacy work?

 Using either a woman’s own or donated eggs, in vitro fertilization (IVF) is performed to fertilize the eggs with sperm from the partner or a donated source.
 The embryo is then transferred to the uterus of the gestational carrier (surrogate) to carry the pregnancy to term.
 Once the baby is delivered, there are no other biological, financial or legal ties to the surrogate.

 How do I find the right gestational carrier?